PIYUSH-NEXTGEN/PIYUSH-NEXTGEN/README.md

 ### 🚀 About Me
 - 🔭 I’m currently working on some projects and making games
-- 🌱 I’m currently learning Python and DSA
+- 🌱 I’m currently learning Python, DSA & fundamentals of AI/ML
-- 🤖 Exploring AI/ML and aiming to build smart systems
+- 🤖 My goal is to build smart, AI-powered systems
-- 💬 Ask me about: Coding, projects, and being a CS student in India
+- 💬 Ask me about: Coding, projects, or being a CS student in India
 - 📫 Reach me via [LinkedIn](https://www.linkedin.com/in/piyush-baraskar-994ab6337)

 ---